 Contacting an Officer for a Speaking Engagement

 Crime prevention officers are available to speak with community, civic or neighborhood groups on any crime prevention topic desired.
+We are always looking for venues that would like to host a Coffee with a Cop and other like minded programs.
 If you would like to schedule a speaking engagement for one of our officers, call the Guilford Police Department at 203-453-8061.

 The crime prevention unit will assist with educating residents interested in implementing this program in their neighborhood.
 The residents of these communities become the eyes and the ears for the police and immediately report suspicious people or vehicles to the police, facilitating a quicker response.

 If you are interested in beginning a neighborhood watch in your community, call Sgt.
-Martina Jakober at 203-453-8061 to set up an appointment with you community group.
+Martina Jakober at 203-453-8061 to set up an appointment with your community group.

 - Building structure